 - HOME & FAMILY SAFE: Designed to help you keep your family protected and safe from unwanted pests in your home, Catchmaster's glue traps are intuitive,...

-No one trap will get rid of all biting flies.
+Although you can always try using natural essential oils, you can always just go for fly trap.
+Of course, no one trap will get rid of all biting flies.
 With a little research, you can find the ones geared towards your specific needs.
 As is the case with any product, you may have to experiment to find the best fit for you, your family, and your living situation.

 Home Improvement Stores